7 Spiritual Gifts of the Holy Spirit and Their Meanings

 7. Fear of the Lord

-Fear of the Lord does not mean living in panic that God is cruel or ready to destroy you.
+Fear of the Lord does not mean living in panic that God is cruel or eager to destroy you.
 It means reverent awe before His holiness, greatness, and authority.
 It is the kind of fear that makes a believer unwilling to treat God casually or drift from His will.

-How do these gifts shape daily Christian life?
+How these gifts shape everyday Christian life

-Wisdom and understanding help you interpret life through God's truth instead of through panic, pride, or shallow success.
+The seven gifts of the Holy Spirit are more than ideas for a theology lesson.
+They shape ordinary Christian life.
+Wisdom and understanding help you interpret life through God's truth instead of through panic or shallow success.
 Counsel and fortitude help you make decisions, endure hardship, and stay faithful when obedience is costly.
-Knowledge, piety, and fear of the Lord shape the heart itself - how you worship, what you love, and how seriously you take God's presence.
+Knowledge, piety, and fear of the Lord shape the heart itself, how you worship, what you love, and how seriously you take God's presence.

 Holy Spirit, fill my heart with wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord.
 Teach me to see life the way God sees it, choose what is right, stay faithful when life is hard, and love the Father with reverence and joy.
 Guard me from pride, confusion, and spiritual carelessness, and shape me into someone who reflects the life of Christ more clearly.
 In Jesus' name, amen.